Bronwyn Kidd: Portraitist

+Return to Australia

-In 2004, Kidd moved back to Australia where she continued her success, concentrating on advertising, but also continued her portraiture, capturing important Australian icons; actress Teresa Palmer, and photographer Bill Henson.
-Her portraits began to feature prominently in the national press, and subjects include Judge Betty King, Vicki Roach, Philip Lynch, Rob Story, Fiona Smith, Kon Karapanagiotidis, Maxine Morand, Daniel Andrews, Helen Silver, Rod Eddington, Lindsay Tanner, Greg Hunt, Bernie Finn, Carole Francis, and artists Bill Henson, Sam Leach and Gareth Samson.
+In 2004, Kidd moved back to Australia where she concentrated on advertising and fashion, but also continued her portraiture, depicting important Australian icons; actress Teresa Palmer, and photographer Bill Henson.
+Her portraits began to feature prominently in the national press, and subjects include Judge Betty King, Vicki Roach, Philip Lynch, Kate Ceberano, Rob Story, Fiona Smith, Kon Karapanagiotidis, Maxine Morand, Daniel Andrews, Helen Silver, Rod Eddington, Lindsay Tanner, Greg Hunt, Bernie Finn, Gideon Obarzanek, Carole Francis, and artists Bill Henson, Sam Leach and Gareth Samson.

 In 2016 she co-created, with long-time collaborator the creative director Virginia Dowzer, the image used to promote the National Gallery of Victoria’s 200 Years of Australian Fashion exhibition.

-Kidd is represented by MARS Gallery, Melbourne.
+Andy Dinan, director of MARS Gallery, described her portraits as contemporary but with "a wistfulness for the golden age of fashion photography" and in a statement quoted by Emma Pham in Art Collector said: “Bronwyn‘s photographs convey a sense of fluidity, beauty and timelessness.
+They testify to a contemporary vision which resonates today, making her one of Australia’s most exciting contemporary photographers.”